 Robert E. McDonough Professor of Business Administration and Finance

 David Vandivier brings over two decades of experience at the highest levels of financial policy to the new role, including in the White House, U.S. Treasury Department, U.S. Senate, and, most recently, BNY Mellon, where he was co-head of government affairs.
-Before joining BNY Mellon in 2015, Vandivier was senior advisor to the commissioner at the Internal Revenue Service and chief of staff at the Council of Economic Advisers in the Obama White House.
+Before joining BNY Mellon in 2015, Vandivier was senior advisor to the commissioner of the Internal Revenue Service and chief of staff at the Council of Economic Advisers in the Obama White House.
 Previously, he was deputy assistant secretary for budget and tax at the U.S. Treasury Department and director of strategic planning and outreach on the U.S. Senate Budget Committee.
 He holds an M.Sc. from the London School of Economics and a B.A. from Franklin College of Indiana.

 Associate Director of Student Engagement

 Associate Professor of Finance

 Lee Pinkowitz is an associate professor of finance at the McDonough School of Business at Georgetown University.
 Professor Pinkowitz arrived at Georgetown in 1999 after receiving his PhD from The Ohio State University.
 Professor Pinkowitz is an award-winning researcher in the areas of corporate cash holdings and corporate governance.
 His research has been published in top finance journals and is widely cited.
 Along with co-authors, he has won the Jensen Prize for best paper published in the Journal of Financial Economics and the William F. Sharpe Award for Scholarship in Financial Research, for the best paper published in the Journal of Financial and Quantitative Analysis.
 Professor Pinkowitz has won the annual MBA Distinguished Teaching Award four times and the Joseph F. LeMoine Award for Undergraduate and Graduate Teaching Excellence twice.